 Mount Amos is a personal favourite over at TasTrails.
 Offering an unmatched view of Wineglass Bay it is a must for any adventurous bushwalker heading to Freycinet National Park.
 The walk itself is short, demanding and extremely entertaining.
-The rock face sections in particular offer a steep and slippery challenge.
-In total the walk should take roughly 3 hours return but we recommending giving yourself at least an hour to enjoy one of the most majestic view in Tasmania at the top.
+The rock face sections, in particular, offer a steep and slippery challenge.
+In total, the walk should take roughly 3 hours return but we recommending giving yourself at least an hour to enjoy one of the most majestic views in Tasmania at the top.

 View Google Map Directions

 |Freycinet National Park is 195km from Hobart and roughly 3 hours drive.
 From Hobart take the Tasman Highway (A3) through Sorell and continue up the East Coast.
 This highway takes you the majority of the way until you reach the turn off to Coles Bay Road (C302) 12km before Bicheno.
 Continue for another 20km, passing through the township of Coles Bay to reach Freycinet National Park.
 The Mount Amos walks from the main carpark.|